City, State, Zip

 So-called "Bunchers" gather free pets until

-they have enough to make a trip to a lab worthwhile, then sell them for $25 a
+they have enough to make a trip to a lab worthwhile, then sell them for

 Free animals are taken to "blood" pit-bulls